 Your redemption rate (RR) refers to the percentage of loyalty rewards that are being redeemed.

 Why is RR important?

 This retention metric is the best indication of how healthy your loyalty program is.
 Customers are only going to redeem points for a reward if they see the rewards as being valuable, so your brand’s redemption rate is very closely tied to program engagement.
 This knowledge is invaluable when it comes to assessing and improving your loyalty program.

 To calculate your redemption rate, all you need to do is divide the number of reward points that have been redeemed by the number of points you’ve issued.

-Answer: more ways to earn rewards.
+Improve your RR with more ways to earn rewards

 In general, a good redemption rate should be around 20% after 6 months.
 If this rate is lower, you need to assess whether the rewards you’re offering and the way to earn them are truly valuable to customers.
 Offering more ways to earn rewards can help you combat a sluggish redemption rate and build a program that truly adds value to your customer experience.